The 20 Best Pulmonary Alveolar Proteinosis Doctors Near Me in North Carolina, US

 Offers Telehealth

-Neil Macintyre is an Intensive Care Medicine specialist and a Pulmonary Medicine provider in Durham, North Carolina.
+Neil Macintyre is a Pulmonary Medicine provider practicing medicine in Durham, North Carolina.
 Dr. Macintyre is rated as an Advanced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-His top areas of expertise are Pulmonary Fibrosis, Hypersensitivity Pneumonitis, Acute Interstitial Pneumonia, Lung Metastases, and Hip Replacement.
-Dr. Macintyre is currently accepting new patients.
+He is also highly rated in 18 other conditions, according to our data.
+His clinical expertise encompasses Pulmonary Fibrosis, Hypersensitivity Pneumonitis, Acute Interstitial Pneumonia, Lung Metastases, and Hip Replacement.

 Experienced in Pulmonary Alveolar Proteinosis